kippHulick/front-end-project/README.md

 ## Minimum Viable Product

-The minimum viable product for this project was an web page that displays cocktails, then lists their measurements, ingredients, and calories when clicked on that can be used on mobile devices, and uses multiple API's.
+The minimum viable product for this project was a web page that displays cocktails, then lists their measurements, ingredients, and calories when clicked on that can be used on mobile devices, and uses multiple API's.

 ## Stretch Goals Complteted